Update February 2018

 So once again, within a fortnight Dan was shipped off Salford Royal with the ever skilful Ms Karabatsou to debulk his front tumour and then back to the Christie.
 This time he would have a combination of both radiotherapy and chemotherapy.
 The combination of the two was almost too much for Dan to endure!
 He was sick everyday, he lost 3 stone and I was sick with worry!
 He was fading away in front of my eyes!

 Through homeopathist Em Colley, who we'd already been in touch with through a close friend (thanks Lauren!!) and Yes to Life, we were recommended to consult with renowned cancer specialist Patricia Peat.
-In our first conversation with her, we were highly recommended a specialist cancer clinic abroad that use a strict regime of hyperbaric oxygen therapy, heat therapy, pure IVs of vitamin C/B17 etc and a unique method of using glucose suppressors to starve the cancer cells of any sugar.
+In our first conversation with her, we were highly recommended a specialist cancer clinic abroad that use a strict regime of hyperbaric oxygen therapy, heat therapy, pure IVs of vitamin B and C etc and a unique method of using glucose suppressors to starve the cancer cells of any sugar.
 Once the cancer cells are fully starvacious, Dan would then have a dose of "Insulin Potentiated Chemotherapy".
 This would mean the cancer cells would devour both the glucose and chemotherapy making it so much more targeted.
 They have an 80% remission rate!